Isaacest7/Isaacest7/README.md

 👋 Hi, I'm Isaac Calvopiña
-👨‍💻 IT Engineer | 🤖 AI & Technology | 🛠️ IT Support & Infrastructure

 I'm an Information Technology Engineer passionate about technology and interested in Artificial Intelligence and its applications in real-world environments.